 - 1 cup light soy sauce, 240ml

-- 2 tbsp Shaoxing rice wine, or Chinese rose wine
+- 2 tablespoon Shaoxing rice wine, or Chinese rose wine

-- 2 tbsp dark brown sugar, or 40g rock sugar
+- 2 tablespoon dark brown sugar, or 40g rock sugar

 - 2 cups water, 480ml

-- ½ tbsp cornstarch, mix with 1 tbsp water
+- ½ tablespoon cornstarch, mix with 1 tablespoon water

 Prepare the braising liquid